 While the classic Primavera was a success among teenagers in the 1970s, today the Sprint seems to be targeted at this young group of drivers.
 Unlike the modern 50cc Primavera sold today you will not find pastel-colored Sprints.
 Instead, dark colors are used with bright lines along with the cowl and leg shield.

-In the Netherlands, the Sprint is extremely popular, especially for the limited speed.
-With a speed of 20mph, you can drive with a regular license and without a helmet.
+In the Netherlands, the Sprint is extremely popular, especially for its limited speed.
+With a speed of 20mph, you can drive with a regular license.
 Ideal for early 20-year-olds to drive through the city and hang out with friends.
 Exactly the same image Piaggio used for their marketing in the 1970s.

 - city: offers easy parking, driving through traffic, and more environmentally friendly